Trisha Stafford-Odom: Coaching career

 Stafford-Odom was named the head coach of the Division I North Carolina Central Eagles in May 2017.
 In 2018–19, she led the Eagles to their first Division I postseason win in team history, defeating the Delaware State Hornets in the first round of the 2019 MEAC tournament.
 She led the team to a Division I school record 13 wins in 2019–20.
 They also finished fifth in the Mid-Eastern Athletic Conference (MEAC) with a 9–7 conference record, earning a bye in the first round of the 2020 MEAC tournament.
 They then defeated the North Carolina A&T Aggies in the quarterfinals, advancing to the MEAC semifinals for the first time in program history.
 However, the semifinal game was never played as the rest of the tournament was later cancelled due to the COVID-19 pandemic.
 Overall, Stafford-Odom served as the Eagles head coach from 2017 to 2023, accumulating an overall record of 55–108.
 She was released in September 2023.

 In October 2025, Stafford-Odom was named the first head coach for the Charlotte Crown of the UpShot League.

 Personal life

 Stafford-Odom married DeWayne Odom in 1999.
 They have two sons, Amari and Trajen.
-Amari plays football at Wofford College and Trajen is committed to play football at Ohio State University.
+Amari plays football at Kennesaw State and Trajen is committed to play football at Ohio State University.